Antiwar.com: History

-The site was founded in December 1995 by Justin Raimondo and Eric Garris, as a response to the Bosnian war.
+The site was founded on 24 December 1995 by Justin Raimondo and Eric Garris, as a response to the Bosnian war.
 It is a 501(c)(3) nonprofit foundation, operating under the auspices of the Randolph Bourne Institute, based in Atherton, California.
 It was previously affiliated with the Center for Libertarian Studies and functioned before that as an independent, ad-supported website.

 In 2006, Google suspended it from its AdSense advertising network, which was then the source of a significant portion of its income, due to its hosting of explicit photos of abuses committed by United States troops at the Abu Ghraib prison in Iraq, categorised by Google as "gore".